 Positive Working Together is the job of everybody in the Church and the resources found on these pages aim to help everybody play their part.

 Including Circuit Stewards’ and Unconscious Bias Training, and Lay Employment Support.

 District Safeguarding Policy

-If you require the training offered on any of these training courses please contact your Circuit Safeguarding Officer for dates and venues.
+If you require Foundation Module training please contact your Circuit Safeguarding Officer.

 Click here to download: